awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 ## Connecting to an Oracle DB Instance Using SSL<a name="Appendix.Oracle.Options.SSL.Connecting"></a>

 After you configure SQL\*Plus to use SSL as described previously, you can connect to the Oracle DB instance with the SSL option\.
-Optionally, you can first export the `TNS_ADMIN` value that points to the directory that contains the tnsames\.ora and sqlnet\.ora files\.
+Optionally, you can first export the `TNS_ADMIN` value that points to the directory that contains the tnsnames\.ora and sqlnet\.ora files\.
 Doing so ensures that SQL\*Plus can find these files consistently\.
 The following example exports the `TNS_ADMIN` value\.

 ```